svecile/Airgeddon_Notes/README.md

 **PTK = PSK + Router_nonce + User_nonce + MAC (router) and MAC (user)**

 Now while all of this stuff is happening during the 4-way handshake we are secretly capturing all of it.
 Now we have the user_nonce, router_nonce, router MAC and user MAC, all we need is the PSK which we cant get without the password.
 However, what we can do is guess a password and create our own PTK then use the MIC to verify if we got it right.
 So now we will bootstrap that and just try a ton of different passwords until we get the right one.
 The best part is we don’t even need the router now this can be done entirely offline.

-#### WPS
-WiFi protected setup is another layer added to routers that was meant to ease authentication by using a button or a small PIN.
-The WPS attacks section of airgeddon is number 8 on the main menu.
-From there, there are 5 kinds of attacks.
-##### Custom PIN association
-This attack lets you recover the WPA-PSK password if you know the WPS PIN
-##### Pixie Dust Attack
-This attack is made possible by manufacturers that used bad random number generators to create secret nonces.
-Knowing the two non-random nonces the attack is able to recover the WPS PIN within a couple of minutes.
-##### Brute Force
-WPS has a PIN that cannot be changed and is mated to the router forever.
-There are several problems with this for one the PINs were eight-digit numbers and that made them vulnerable to brute forcing.
-The last digit of the PIN was a checksum so 10^7=10,000,000 possible combinations which could be brute forced in less than a day.
-However, most router manufactures caught onto this and made most have a timeout after an incorrect pin is guessed which makes this attack not feasible.
-##### Known PINs database attack
-Some manufactures used security through obscurity and just assumed people wouldn’t figure out what algorithm they used to calculate the pins (which are derived from the router MAC address).
-They were wrong...so a certain list of routers can be accessed by calculating the pin from the MAC address
-##### Null PIN attack
-This one is rarer to find but some really bad WPS router implementations allowed the null pin to connect

-### Evil Twin Attack With captive portal
-Another great way to hack into a WiFi network is to trick the user into giving you the password.
-This avoids all the messy brute forcing stuff that is done in the handshake attack.
-An evil twin attack with captive portal involves you doing the same process to initially capture the 4-way handshake and essentially uses this information plus the network information to copy the WiFi network and create an unsecured twin access point of your own.
-Now the one thing with this attack is you must be very close to the router because once you’ve created your twin you will flood the users with deauth packets on the other router and hope that they will see your access point with the same name but better signal and try to connect.
-Once they are connected and they try to access the internet one of those portals that u often see in free WiFi areas that ask you to accept terms to connect will pop up.
-The only difference here is it will ask for a password.
-This attack relies on the fact that the user gets annoyed with their WiFi constantly dropping and just enters the password to get it working again.
-This attack can also be made more successful by changing the look of the portal.
-For example, if they use roger’s internet you could make it look like the roger’s login page to convince them its legit.
-Once they enter the password it will be checked against the 4-way handshake and if it is correct, congratulations you got the password, and it will be revealed to you in plain letters.

 ## 4-Way Handshake Demo
 1. From the main menu type 2 to put network card in monitor mode so we can search for targets